Step 2: Adding and Configuring a Flat File Connection Manager

 For this tutorial, you will configure the following properties in your Flat File connection manager:

-Column names Because the flat file does not have column names, the Flat File connection manager creates default column names.
+Column names: Because the flat file does not have column names, the Flat File connection manager creates default column names.
 These default names are not useful for identifying what each column represents.
 To make these default names more useful, you need to change the default names to names that match the fact table into which the flat file data is to be loaded.

-Data mappings The data type mappings that you specify for the Flat File connection manager will be used by all flat file data source components that reference the connection manager.
+Data mappings: The data type mappings that you specify for the Flat File connection manager will be used by all flat file data source components that reference the connection manager.
 You can either manually map the data types by using the Flat File connection manager, or you can use the Suggest Column Types dialog box.
 In this tutorial, you will view the mappings suggested in the Suggest Column Types dialog box and then manually make the necessary mappings in the Flat File Connection Manager Editor dialog box.

 The Flat File connection manager provides locale information about the data file.
 If your computer is not configured to use the regional option English (United States), you must set additional properties in the Flat File Connection Manager Editor dialog box.

-To add a Flat File connection manager
+To add a Flat File connection manager to the SSIS package

 Right-click anywhere in the Connection Managers area, and then click New Flat File Connection.

 In the Flat File Connection Manager Editor dialog box, for Connection manager name, type Sample Flat File Source Data.